haloedDepth/huda/README.md

 3. In the src folder create the components directory (This is where we will create our UI components) InputBox.svelte, OutputMessage.svelte, DynamicArea.svelte
 4. Create basic styling for the components, apply a dark theme, and test the static look

+# Day 3.5

+1. Revised the code a bit.
+Added some comments, updated formatting so it's not ugly.